12 Bear Safety Tips • How To Hike In Bear Country

 All visitors are advised to practice the bare campsite policy.
 This means no food is left unattended, and all campsites are clean to reduce conflicts with wildlife.

-Food should be stored appropriately in bear lockers and away from the campsite.
-It’s advised to never keep or eat food in your tent.
+Food should be stored appropriately in bear lockers and away from the campsite and it’s advised to never keep or eat food in your tent.
 There have been multiple instances in history of habituated bears entering tents searching for food.
+Using canned or dried foods may be beneficial as they have fewer odors.

 How To React When Confronted With A Bear